vtexdocs/devportal/README.md

     command: yarn dev
     environment:
       - NODE_ENV=development
-      #if you’re using Windows, you may need to uncomment the next line - Sol from @Kobe E
+      #if you're using Windows, you may need to uncomment the next line - Sol from @Kobe E
       #- WATCHPACK_POLLING=true
     volumes:
       - .:/devportal